Summary Information on COVID-19

 While staying at your place of isolation for 14 days;

-- Limit contact with people in the place; avoid having visitors
+- Limit contact with people in the place of isolation

 - Even with no symptoms, do not go to school, work, or public places.